 Actually, he’s written a book on essential oil safety, a professional reference you can see below.
 What I like about Tisserand’s advice is that he seems to err on the side of caution.
 This is important, since everyone is different.
 What doesn’t bother one person may bother another.
 So you need to be extra careful, especially when writing for a wide audience.

 Just because one person might have used essential oils on a young baby, with no seemingly ill effect, this doesn’t mean it’s a good idea.
 That’s why it’s best to wait until a child is two before using frankincense or any other essential oil on the skin.
 You should be able to use frankincense essential oil on a three-year-old toddler, as long as it’s properly diluted.

 Plant Therapy is one of the essential oil brands I recommend.
 It has high-quality oils, which it sells at affordable prices, especially compared to the MLM labels.
 It also works with Robert Tisserand, the world renowned essential oil safety expert.
 Plant Therapy has a line of KidSafe oils.
 This means they’re safe for children aged 2 through 10.
-Below, you can see regular and organic frankincense carteri, both of which have the KidSafe label.
+Below, you can see organic frankincense carteri, which has a KidSafe label.

 Frankincense Oil and Eczema